jamesrmoro/arena-magnobot/README.md

 # Arena Magnobot

+Arena Magnobot is a fast-paced, retro-style online game where you control a magnetic robot in a futuristic arena.
+Your mission is to dodge dangerous goods, collect valuable product power-ups, and survive as long as possible.

 ![Game running in browser](https://arena-magnobot.jamesrmoro.me/assets/images/cover.jpg)

 > A high-speed retro arena game where you control a magnetic robot and dodge dangerous products while collecting power-ups — built entirely with JavaScript and HTML5 Canvas!